statement & bio

 Bio

-Colour Maisch is a Salt Lake City based artist, educator, and gallery owner.
+Colour Maisch is a Salt Lake City based artist, educator, and curator.
 Colour spent her formative years in Southern California before returning to Utah to study Spanish and Political Science at the University of Utah, where she received a Master of Fine Arts in Ceramics and Sculpture.
 Colour has exhibited widely and has received several artists grants including a Utah Artist Fellowship.
 Her work is collected by various private and public institutions including Onna House, New York; Dennis Freedman, New York; and Salt Lake County Art Collection.
 In 2023, she co-founded Material Art Gallery in Salt Lake City, an artist-run space focused on shifting the paradigm of how galleries and artists work together.
-Currently, Colour is exploring the art of balancing being a working artist, gallery owner, and full-time mom, all roles she loves, sees as interrelated, and that inform her life and practice.
+Currently, Colour is exploring the art of balancing being a working artist and full-time mom, all roles she loves, sees as interrelated, and that inform her life and practice.

 Statement